Edward9292/Edward9292/README.md

 # 👋 Hi, I'm Edward Lin

-I’m a software engineer who loves **solving puzzles, diving into complex problems, and building cool stuff**.
+I’m a software engineer who loves **solving puzzles and building cool stuff**.
 Welcome to my GitHub!
 Here, I share my projects, experiments, and anything that challenges me to learn and create.

 ---